spatialflunky1/euler-c/README.md

-# euler-c
+# Project Euler
-Euler problems that I complete in C
+A repo for saving the Project Euler problems that I'm working on